dalyw01/Gatling_Learning/README.md

 ================================================================================
 ```

+## Extra Information

-Run this command to launch the recorder - `​​./recorder.sh`
+Run this command to launch Gatling recorder - `​​./recorder.sh`

-B3 in lessons shows how to RECORD but also how to get a HAR file
+[B3](https://academy.gatling.io/courses/take/Run-your-first-tests-with-Gatling/lessons/15869676-b3-gatling-recorder) in lessons shows how to RECORD but also how to get a HAR file

 This is the site we used to run tests against - https://computer-database.gatling.io/computers